 Waterproof running shoes are usually made from a waterproof, breathable material.
 The most common waterproof material for shoes is GORE-TEX®.
 It is essential that the upper is made from breathable fabrics to allow airflow to ensure your feet can breath while running.

 Ensure that the shoes you purchase have non-slip, durable soles which offer reliable traction for wet and slippery conditions.
 You will feel much more confident running in heavy rain or wet snow when you don't have to worry about slipping.

-Waterproof running shoes are more expensive and less breathable than regular or water-resistant running shoes, but they will help keep your feet dry and warm in extreme conditions.
+Waterproof running shoes are often more expensive than regular or water-resistant running shoes, but they will help keep your feet dry and warm in extreme conditions.
 A water resistant shoe will help keep your feet dry in light rain or in small amounts of water, but will not keep you dry in more severe conditions.

 Image courtesy of Dan / FreeDigitalPhotos.net.

 Before you buy your next pair of wet-weather running shoes, consider the conditions that you are most likely to be running.
 Extremely wet weather and slippery conditions will require waterproof running shoes to keep you dry and safe.
 For less severe wet conditions, a cheaper, more breathable, water-resistance shoe would probably be sufficient.

 If you don't want to purchase a new pair at this time, try the following cheaper alternative to feel more comfortable in wet running conditions:

 Use a can of waterproofing spray such as Kiwi Protect-All and give your regular shoes a treatment and they will be more water-resistant.
 Of course, they won't keep your feet as dry as a manufactured pair classed as water resistant, but they will keep your feet dryer than before.

 If you run regularly, you will no doubt encounter wet weather and your running shoes will get wet and soggy.
 How can you safely and quickly dry your shoes in time for your next run?